This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-However, most industrial compost is made up of peat, an unsustainable material dug up from the ground, and there is also the threat of lurking neonicotinoid pesticides.
-This year I purchased some bagged compost and through it poisoned my tomato plants.
+However, it can be expensive and most industrial compost is made up of peat.
+Peat is plant material that degraded into the ground hundreds and thousands of years ago and harvesting and using it is destructive to the environment.
+There is also the threat of lurking neonicotinoid pesticides.
+This year I purchased some bagged compost and it poisoned my tomato plants.
 It’s really destroyed my trust in bagged compost.
 It’s far better for the environment and safe for your garden to make your own.

 If you pile up a lot of moist plant-based material then it forms the right environment for microbes to start breaking it down quickly.
 This generates a lot of heat and can make compost very quickly.
 We’re talking at least 4×4′ of material here and it needs a decent amount of nitrogen-rich material too.
 It could be a compost pile or a pile of not-fully dried hay in someone’s barn.
 You’ll occasionally hear of the latter actually catching fire and burning said barn down.